pydanny/pydanny-event-notes/PyCodeConf2011/api_design.rst

 * Kenneth says it's a simple problem
 * Danny: Maybe the core docs should have an easy-to-find good description?
 Am I missing something?
 Is it an SEO issue?
+* Example: http://farmdev.com/talks/unicode is great, but how do you find it?

 Installing Dependencies
 ==============================